BlinkID/blinkid-android/README.md

 Czech ID combined recognizer produces [CzechIDCombinedRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/czechia/combined/CzechIDCombinedRecognitionResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `CzechIDCombinedRecognitionResult` class.

-**Note:** `CzechIDCombinedRecognitionResult` extends [BlinkOCRRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkocr/BlinkOCRRecognitionResult.html) so make sure you take that into account when using `instanceof` operator.

 See the following snippet for an example:

 ```java